Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/9-polkadot-ecosystem-economy-slides.md

 <div class="text-left">

+DOT is the native token of the Polkadot Network.

-The DOT token can be in one of the following states:
+DOT tokens can be in one of the following states:

 1. Transferable
 2. Frozen (Locked)